eleni-chr/eleni-chr/README.md

 I am a neuroscientist currently trying to discover more about neurodegeneration and neuroinflammation.
 I regularly write code for data analysis for my experiments and for fun.

-- For microscopy image processing and analysis I use MATLAB and ImageJ (Java-based).
+- For microscopy image processing and analysis I use MATLAB and the Java-based image analysis software ImageJ.
 - For bioinformatics analysis (data from RNA sequencing) I use R, and data processing toolkits run via the Linux and Windows command lines.

 My older repositories include functions I wrote for practice when learning to code.
 My newer repositories include functions I wrote for my own data analysis at work.